Complete Guide to Door Phones: What They Are & How They Work

 What is the best alternative to door phones?

-But why join the over 10,000+ customers who have already installed ButterflyMX in their building?
+The ButterflyMX video intercom system offers enhanced hardware and user-friendly software.
+Over 15,000+ customers have already installed ButterflyMX in their buildings.
 Simply put, the intuitive nature of this next-generation access control system is highly rated, state-of-the-art, and convenient.

 More features of the ButterflyMX smart video intercom system include:

 • Highly-rated mobile app.
-The part of the system that tenants will use the most is the mobile app.
-What’s more, the ButterflyMX intercom makes it easy for tenants to use their phone app as a credential.
+The part of the system tenants will use the most is the mobile app.
+Moreover, the ButterflyMX intercom makes it easy for tenants to use their phone app as a credential.
 Moreover, the intercoms are already equipped with WiFi.

 • Integrations with other systems.
 The ButterflyMX intercom system easily integrates with a number of smart lock brands, which makes it easy for residents to control access from one app.